-(c) Estimation techniques and uncertainties
+(b) Estimation techniques and uncertainties

-Details of the estimation techniques employed in the setting of the provision for claims outstanding and the associated uncertainties appear in note 2 on page 24.
+Details of the estimation techniques employed in the setting of the provision for claims outstanding and the associated uncertainties appear in note 2 on page 25.

-18. Creditors arising out of reinsurance operations
+14. Creditors arising out of reinsurance operations

 Following completion of the reinsurance agreement with National Indemnity, the Group declared an intention to pay an aggregate return premium of £50 million.
-This is shown as negative gross premiums written in the Technical Account for 2007 on page 17.
-The first payments in respect of this amount were made in June 2007; at 31 March 2008, £7 million was unpaid (2007: £50 million).
+The first payments in respect of this amount were made in June 2007; at 31 March 2009, £6 million was unpaid (2008; £7 million).